Building Trade Ties with South Korea’s Emerging Female Leaders

 - Legal professions, particularly related to trade law

-- Other relevant trade backgrounds
+- Other relevant trade backgrounds, including academia

-- Application window opens on April 8, 2019.
+- Application window opens – March 29, 2023

-- Deadline for Application submissions will be May 15, 2019.
+- Deadline for Application Submissions – May 5, 2023

-Please note this timeline is subject to change.
+* Please note this timeline is subject to change.

 Application Process and Materials